parsaeisa/Notes/Software engineering/work culture.md

 - OAuth
 - Surge
 - Morpheus
+- Pushman ( as a project working with web-engage)

 > Very obvious but critical point: more than 95 percent of issues come from the code itself.
 Even the deployments.
 Before asking Ahmad check the code carefully.